victorrentea/live-coding/README.md

 **Note**: After it stabilizes, I plan to contribute this quickfix to IntelliJ IDEA Community to make it available for all Java developers out there.

 ## Next features:
-- Increase the font size for complexity rendering and change orange to a more visible color.
-- use @ToString.Exclude instead of @Exclude when fixing @Data on @Entity
 - "Webcam Hero" effect/notification to encourage more participants to open their webcams
 - Cleanup and split of cognitive complexity vs extract visual hints
 - Inspection to detect usages of jupiter Assertions or junit Assert and suggest replacing them with Assertions (assert4j) as a far better alternative